 High-Resolution Imaging to Detect Subtle Defects

-Combining extremely high-resolution CCD imaging (up to 43 megapixels) and grayscale sensitivity (up to 61 dB dynamic range), Radiant imaging photometers can capture superior levels of detail and evaluate contrast ratios within images to ensure the most precise and accurate mechanical assembly inspection—down to less than a millimeter measurement.
+Combining extremely high-resolution imaging and grayscale sensitivity, Radiant imaging photometers can capture superior levels of detail and evaluate contrast ratios within images to ensure the most precise and accurate mechanical assembly inspection—down to less than a millimeter measurement.
 Hairline gaps between device surfaces, components, and apertures are easily detectable and measured based on calibrated tolerances.

 The high dynamic range of Radiant's imaging systems can detect subtle variations in surface reflections of light, allowing you to check for the presence of low-contrast materials such as tiny glass lenses within smart device cameras.
 While the position and presence of text, logos, and labels are easily verifiable, our systems can further analyze the quality of text and symbols using optical character recognition (OCR) and verification (OCV) to ensure print quality, legibility, and consistency.